What Else Do I Need With My RO System?

 Chlorine:

-Chlorine also known as sodium hypochlorite and commonly known as bleach.
+Chlorine is also known as sodium hypochlorite and is commonly known as bleach.
 Many municipalities chlorinate their water and some private well sources may chlorinate as well.
-Most RO Membranes in todays market are Polyamide (PA) / Thin Film Composite (TFC).
+Most RO Membranes in today’s market are Polyamide (PA) / Thin Film Composite (TFC).
 These membranes do not have a high tolerance to chlorine.
-Most membrane manufactures limit the amount of Free Chlorine that Membranes can tolerate before degradation begins (you will ruin them).
-There are some membranes in the market place that can tolerate chlorine, one such example is Cellulose Acetate (CA).
-For the simplicity of this article we will take a look at common ways to reduce / remove chlorine before your Reverse Osmosis System.
+Most membrane manufacturers limit the amount of Free Chlorine that Membranes can tolerate before degradation begins (you will ruin them).
+There are some membranes in the marketplace that can tolerate chlorine, one such example is Cellulose Acetate (CA).
+For the simplicity of this article, we will take a look at common ways to reduce/remove chlorine before your Reverse Osmosis System.

 Hardness: (Calcium & Magnesium)

 Calcium & Magnesium is commonly known in the water industry as “Water Hardness”.
 Hardness is the measurement of these two minerals in the water source.
 Water hardness will directly impact the performance of your RO System.
-Not to mention it can (if not treated) lead to irreversible damage.water hardness, scaled membrane
+Not to mention it can (if not treated) lead to irreversible damage.

 Calcium and Magnesium are positively charged ions and tend to adhere to the surface.
 As the quantities build they will begin to participate out.
 This is due to most Polyamide membranes used in RO applications will carry a negative charge.